austral/austral/test-programs/suites/001-trivial/011-integer-conversions/README.md

-Tests ofthe integer conversion functions.
+Tests of the integer conversion functions.